BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ## How to Win in LottoRace:

-The objective of is to match all the chosen numbers in a Line with the numbers drawn in each successive Draw.
+The objective is to match all the chosen numbers in a Line with the numbers drawn in each successive Draw.
 All matches are carried forward to the next Draw and do not need to be matched again.

 Once a bet has matched all of its numbers, it will receive the next available prize.